eShine Boat Care

 A after a channel indicates U.S. mode; B is International mode.
 Look for a switch on your VHF radio "International - U.S." and set it to "International" setting in Canada.
 For general information about how VHF communications works, see Wikipedia.org: Marine VHF radio.

 Channel 16 is for distress and calling only.
-The Canadian Coast Guard (CCG) provides continuous service (monitoring, response, weather alerts) on VHF channel 16 (156.8 MHz), and on 2182 kHz.
+The Canadian Coast Guard (CCG) provides continuous service (monitoring, response, weather alerts) on VHF channel 16 (156.8 MHz), and on 2182 kHz MF.
 Call a Canadian Coast Guard station on their working frequency (22A or 83A depending on region), for making a radiotelephone call or to report a Float Plan.
-In an emergency, mariners may obtain medical advice by calling an MCTS Centre and requesting to be connected to a medical professional via the MCTS Telephone System.
-(Marine Communications and Traffic Services)
+In an emergency, mariners may obtain medical advice by calling an MCTS Centre (Marine Communications and Traffic Services) to request medical advice via the MCTS Telephone System.

-Learn how to make a VHF radio call to another boat or marina.
+Learn how to call another boat, harbour, bridge, or marina.
 Once a vessel has responded to your call, change to one of the VHF working channels authorized for pleasure boats to continue.
 If these are busy, you may use channels designated for non-commercial and intership communications, but you must note all restrictions.
 If channels are shared with commercial and official government organizations, use them only if they are "quiet" of that use for at least 5 minutes.

-General Canadian working channels for recreational boaters are 06 and 68 with a ship or shore stations.
-See our list of VHF working channels for various uses and regions of Canada.
+General channels for recreational boaters are 06 and 68 when calling a ship or shore station.
+See our list of VHF working channels for Canadian regions.
 Note that the west coast uses different working channels from the east coast and Great Lakes, and Canadian channel usage is different from the U.S.A.
+Once you cross into American waters you must have the ROC(M), a valid ship's radio licence, and follow their regulations for marine radio usage.

 The St. Lawrence Seaway uses 11, 12, 13, 14.
 Contact locks and large ships on 13.
 Channel 68 is a main working channel for boats, but may also be used to call marinas and harbours (73 in the Pacific region).
 Don't call them on 16!